Company

-5G is the new generation of wireless communications.
+5G is the current generation of wireless communications.
 It lays the foundation for new customer experiences such as augmented reality games, the networking of machines in industry, and smart devices.
 This technology will also provide the basis for digitization in many areas of our lives.
-Not only cities also rural regions will benefit from the T5G rollout: The mobile communications standard will reach 99% of the German population by the end of 2025.
+Not only cities also rural regions will benefit from the 5G rollout: The mobile communications standard will reach 99 percent of the German population by the end of 2025.

 What is 5G?
-5G represents a new stage in the evolution of mobile communications.
-Above all, it will revolutionize mobile data transfer by providing higher capacities within individual mobile radio cells.
+5G represents the current stage in the evolution of mobile communications.
+Above all, it is revolutionizing mobile data transfer by providing higher capacities within individual mobile radio cells.
 The new features of 5G are not limited to enabling better use of mobile data, however.
 The 5G network also offers a range of other possibilities.

 5G is the answer to increasing data traffic